wrewsama/obsidian-vault/Source Materials/Websites/System Design in a Hurry.md

     - default: normalised
     - denormalise only if you need to sacrifice consistency for performance/scale
 - shard if the DB has insufficient space

+## Database Indexing
+- B Tree indexes (default option)
+- LSM Trees: for high write loads
+    - write to memtable (RB tree) and WAL, then return
+    - if memtable reaches size limit: flush to SSTable (sorted string table)
+    - asynchronously compact the SSTables
+- Hash indexes: for very fast exact-matches, in practice not that much faster than B trees
+- Geospatial: "nearby" queries
+    - indexing latitude and longitude separately is inefficient
+    - geohash: grid location -> hash value; similar hashes => close by
+    - R-Tree: recursively subdivide each region into overlapping rectangles
+- inverted indexes: full text search
+- other optimisations
+    - composite indexes
+    - covering indexes (`CREATE INDEX ...
+ON ...
+INCLUDE...`)

 ## Caching
 - architectures
     - cache aside (read cache and fallback to DB, write to DB and invalidate cache; simple default)